7 Things You Can Do When You Hate Your Job but Can't Quit

 Let’s look at some practical steps you can take to make the job more tolerable.

-1. List three things your paycheck makes possible.
+1. Write down three things your paycheck makes possible.

 Choose three things that wouldn’t be possible without the income from your job.